Workspace access

 Create a user with a temporary password

-If the Budibase tenant does not readily available valid SMTP email settings, the fallback behaviour is to create a new user and output temporary credentials.
+If the Budibase tenant does not have valid SMTP settings available, the fallback behavior is to create a new user and show temporary credentials.

 Keep a note of the credentials and relay them to your new user.
 They will be prompted to change them upon first login.